-Troubleshoot network device logging or syslog device logging in SEM
+Troubleshoot network and syslog device logging in SEM

 If a No Device Found error message appears in the widget, make sure that you configured the device to send logs to the correct IP address.
 See Troubleshoot alerts on the SEM Console for troubleshooting steps.